nao159/nao159/README.md

 # Hi there 👋
-## I am Maxim Naomikka and this is my profile.
+## I am Maxim Vainikka and this is my profile.

 ## I am a single boy with a passion to code and genshin impact.
 You can ask me about anything, I would be happy to answer your question
 ## You can find me in discord: Nao#0461